 Each GSHL-sanctioned game includes a score/time keeper.
 This scorekeeper scores all games to include goals, assists, secondary assists and penalties, and all stats are uploaded to the league's website at the end of each game.
 Players and teams are easily able to view their stats and standings compared to other players and teams within the league.

-The Greater Seattle Hockey League is committed to providing fun, safe, recreational ice hockey for adult players of all skill levels.
+The Greater Seattle Hockey League is committed to providing fun, recreational ice hockey for adult players of all skill levels.

 Diversity & Inclusion Statement

 Hockey is for Everyone uses the game of hockey - and the National Hockey League's global influence - to drive positive social change and foster more inclusive communities.